-Electron temperature is usually equal or higher than that of ions.
-Since electrons are much lighter than ions, they can escape from plasma at much faster speed than ions if there is no confining potential barrier.
+Electron temperature is usually equal to or higher than that of ions.
+Since electrons are much lighter than ions, they can escape from plasma at a much faster speed than ions if there is no confining potential barrier.
 Once electrons are mostly depleted from the boundary interface between plasma and electrodes or samples, a region with only positive ions and neutrals will be formed.
 This usually dark boundary region is called plasma sheath.
 Positive charges in plasma sheath can push more ions to diffuse out of plasma.
 It also creates a potential barrier to prevent electrons from diffusing out of plasma.
-Eventually the loss rate of electrons and ions will reach an equilibrium state.
+Eventually, the loss rate of electrons and ions will reach an equilibrium state.
 Plasma sheath also creates a positive plasma potential with respect to the grounded chamber walls.
-The voltage drop across plasma sheath can accelerate ions and create ion sputtering effect in many applications.
+The voltage drop across the plasma sheath can accelerate ions and create an ion sputtering effect in many applications.

 How to generate plasma

 Electrons and ions in plasmas can disappear through diffusion or recombination.
 To sustain a stable plasma, external excitation is required to create more electrons and ions so that their creation rate can reach a balance with the loss rate.
-Most of the plasma generation methods rely on heating free electrons to high enough energy to break down neutral atoms or molecules into ions and electrons.
-The following sections will give a brief introduction to some of the most common plasma generation methods
+Most plasma generation methods rely on heating free electrons to high enough energy to break down neutral atoms or molecules into ions and electrons.
+The following sections will give a brief introduction to some of the most common plasma generation methods.